 Adding to that, the User Portal does display the number of visitors, bandwidth and storage you’ve used, which seems like a good thing right?

-Well, it is until you realize that all the hosting plans available have visitor, bandwidth, and storage caps, which not all hosting providers (managed or otherwise) do.
+Well, it is until you realize that all the hosting plans available have visitors, bandwidth, and storage caps, which not all web hosting companies (managed or otherwise) do.